drBenway/pixi-vn-wiki/Various-Answers.md

 ## How translate the visual novel?

 It is the developer's job to choose which library to use to translate the game.
-I recommend using [i18next](https://www.i18next.com/).
+It recommend using [i18next](https://www.i18next.com/).

 For you want use i18next args in dialogues, you can use the following code: